Kahuta Tehsil: History

 In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, In 1005 he conquered the Shahis in Kabul in 1005, and followed it by the conquests of Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.
 The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Punjab region.

 After the decline of the Mughal Empire, the Sikh Empire invaded and occupied Rawalpindi District.
 The local Muslims faced restrictions and oppression during the Sikh rule in the area.
-The area was then conquered by the British in the Second Anglo-Sikh War.
+In 1849, the area was then conquered by the British after the Second Anglo-Sikh War.
 During the period of British rule, Kahuta Tehsil increased in population and importance.

-In the 18th century, Kahuta along with much of the South Asia became part of British India, the undivided tehsil (which includes what is now Kallar Syedan Tehsil) is described in the "Imperial Gazetteer of India" as follows:
+In the year 1849, Kahuta along with much of the South Asia became part of British India, the undivided tehsil (which includes what is now Kallar Syedan Tehsil) is described in the "Imperial Gazetteer of India" as follows:

 The predominantly Muslim population of the area supported the Muslim League and Pakistan Movement.
-After the independence of Pakistan in 1947, the minority Hindus and Sikhs faced many attacks and massacres by the Muslims so they migrated to India.
+After the independence of Pakistan from British rule in 1947, the minority Hindus and Sikhs faced attacks and massacres by the Muslims so they migrated to India.